Example SIP Return Calculations

 Learn how fund expenses impact your long-term returns in what is expense ratio in mutual funds.

-A SIP is a structured investment strategy in mutual funds involving periodic fixed contributions.
-It employs rupee-cost averaging to mitigate market volatility.
+What is SIP in mutual funds?A SIP is a structured investment strategy in mutual funds involving periodic fixed contributions.
+Each instalment purchases units of the chosen fund at the current NAV (Net Asset Value), employing rupee-cost averaging to accumulate more units when markets are down and fewer when they are up.
+This mitigates the impact of market volatility over the long term.
 For comprehensive insights, visit our About Us section or external resource: AMFI India SIP Guide.

-Returns are market-linked and not guaranteed.
+Are SIP returns guaranteed?Returns are market-linked and not guaranteed.
 Key influencers include asset allocation, economic cycles, and fund management.
 Historically, equity SIP returns have varied significantly across market cycles and are not guaranteed.

-SIPs reduce timing risks through averaging, suitable for regular income earners.
+Is SIP better than lump sum investment?SIPs reduce timing risks through averaging, suitable for regular income earners.
 Lumpsum offers potential higher returns but with volatility.
 Compare scenarios using our Lumpsum Investment Calculator.
 Understand the key differences between systematic investing and one-time investing in SIP vs lumpsum investment.

-Maintain SIP continuity to capitalize on rupee-cost averaging.
+Optimal response during market volatility?Maintain SIP continuity to capitalize on rupee-cost averaging.
 Downturns enable unit accumulation at reduced prices.
 Align with long-term objectives using our Retirement Withdrawal Planner.

-Prefer Growth for uninterrupted compounding.
+Dividend versus Growth plans in SIP: Which to select?Prefer Growth for uninterrupted compounding.
 Dividends may trigger tax events.
 Counter inflation with our Inflation Calculator in India.